 As an only child with no partner or children, I had to do this alone.
 It took me the best part of two years of back-breaking, heart-breaking work.

-But what about the government’s long-awaited response to the Dilnot funding report – its proposal to cap the cost of social care to the individual at £72,000?** Health Secretary, Jeremy Hunt, has said it means that “no-one will have to sell their home in their lifetime to pay for residential care”.
-Does it?
+But what about the government’s long-awaited response to the Dilnot funding report – its 2015 election pledge to cap the cost of social care to the individual at £72,000?
+Health Secretary, Jeremy Hunt, said it meant that “no-one will have to sell their home in their lifetime to pay for residential care”.
+Did it?
 No.

-Firstly, note the qualifying phrase “in their lifetime” – an acknowledgment that most people will not be able to find £72K without selling their property.
-Universal deferred payments would at least allow those who qualify (and who know how to apply) to pay after their death, but the £72K cap itself will now not be implemented until at least 2020 (if ever)**.
+Firstly, note the qualifying phrase “in their lifetime” – an acknowledgment that most people would not be able to find £72K without selling their property.
+Universal deferred payments would at least allow those who qualify (and who know how to apply) to pay after their death; but after the 2015 General Election the £72K cap was shelved until at least 2020.

-Even if it comes into operation, those who have already paid this amount or far more, will not be exempt from charges; the fiscal clock won’t start ticking until the legislation comes into effect, with no back-dating – whatever you’ve spent to date, the dial goes back to zero and you still have to pay another £72K before the state picks up the tab.
+Even if it did come into operation, those who had already paid this amount or far more, would not be exempt from charges; the fiscal clock wouldn’t start ticking until the legislation came into effect, with no back-dating – whatever you’d spent to date, the dial would go back to zero and you would still have to pay another £72K (or whatever the finally agreed cap) before the state picked up the tab.
 And that’s only crossed off at their end according to the minimum local authority rate – if you are paying a higher private tariff, it could take twice as long (and far more actual cash) to reach that cap.

 But shouldn’t those with assets rightly fund their care, even at such punitive levels, you might ask, when there’s so little public money to go round?